asterisk/documentation/docs/Deployment/STIR-SHAKEN/index.md

 All parameters except 'global_disable" may be overridden in a "profile" or "tn" object.

 Only one "attestation" object may exist.
+If it doesn't exist at all, the attestation service is globally disabled.

 Parameters: